handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 id: ffimaicc
 title: Modules
 metaTitle: Modules - JavaScript Data Grid | Handsontable
-description: Reduce the size of your JavaScript bundle, by importing only the modules that you need.
-The base module is mandatory, all other modules are optional.
+description: Reduce the size of your JavaScript bundle by importing only the modules that you need.
 permalink: /modules
 canonicalUrl: /modules
 tags: